 If, instead, the amount is deposited in an account which the worker or employee has no right to control, the worker or employee should not pay Zakāh on it because he does not yet have full ownership of it.
 In this case, the employee or worker has to pay Zakāh for only one year at the time of receiving the amount.

-Zakāh on End of Service Benefits for Institutions and Companies

-For private institutions and companies, the unpaid reserves of end of service award, retirement award, for pension salary and saving award that is kept within the accounts of the employer, all are subject to Zakāh because such amounts are still under the employers' ownership and must not be deducted from their Zakāh-liable assets.
+Zakāh on End of Service Benefits for Institutions and Companies the accounts of the employer, all are subject to Zakāh because such amounts are still under the employers' ownership and must not be deducted from their Zakāh-liable assets.